zhouxf53/ubuntu14_cuda/README.md

 ```
 sudo reboot
 ```
-And attempt to login, should be able to login with no issue what so ever, check if NVIDIA System Management Interface gives any output, if it shows 410, it means the installation is correct.
+And attempt to login, should be able to login with no issue whatsoever, check if NVIDIA System Management Interface gives any output, if it shows 410, it means the installation is correct.
 Note here the CUDA driver version is 10.0, but it is ok.
 ```
 nvidia-smi
 ```